scality/bert-e/bert_e/templates/request_integration_branches.md

 /create_integration_branches
 ```

-Alternatively, there's another way to accomplish this.
-Simply tag this PR with `/approve` or
+Alternatively, the `/approve` and `/create_pull_requests` commands will automatically
-`/create_pull_requests`, and it will automatically create the integration branches
+create the integration branches.

 {% endblock %}